 A key defensive landmark on the commercial road that linked Transylvania to the historical province of Southern Romania, the Balkan Peninsula and Central Europe, Rasnov Fortress has its share of sieges, heroic fights and medieval confrontations.
 One of the most visited medieval attractions in the country, the fortress impresses through its centuries-old history and dramatic ruins.
 Plus, its proximity to Brasov, Bran Castle and Peles Castle make it a favorite destination for one-day trips that start from Bucharest or Brasov.

 The defensive purpose of the fortress is easily visible even today.
 Located on a rocky hill from Rasnov, Rosenau in German, surrounded by forests that were once hard to cross, the fortress saved more than once the lives of local people.
 First mentioned in 1335 as surviving the Tatar invasion that destroyed the area of Brasov, the fortress was originally built on the ruins of an ancient site by the Teutonic Knights between 1211 and 1225.
 The fortress was later enlarged and fortified by the local Saxon community who owned it until the mid-18th century.

-The construction of the fortress was done in several stages, the construction materials and defensive architecture evolving along with the discoveries of the time, a key one being the apparition of cannons and artilleries.
+The construction of the fortress was done in several stages, its materials and defensive architecture evolving along with the discoveries of the time, a key one being the use of cannons and artillery weapons.
 The modernization of military techniques meant also the partial destruction of the Lower Part of the fortress that could no longer be protected without increasing the vulnerability of the entire outpost.
-This was obvious in 1612 when Gabriel Bathory, the prince of Transylvania, conquered the fortress that was recovered by the Saxon community only after paying a consistent ransom.
+This was obvious in 1612 when Gabriel Bathory conquered the fortress that was recovered by the Saxon community only after paying a consistent ransom.

 The medieval burg